 Musician, composer, arranger, performer and teacher, Harold Raymond Battiste, Jr. was born October 28, 1931, in New Orleans.
 Young Battiste loved the rich music of his New Orleans neighborhood.
-Graduating from Booker T. Washington High School in 1949, Battiste attended New Orleans' Dillard University, earning a B.S. in music in 1953.
+Graduating from Gilbert Academy in 1948, Battiste attended New Orleans' Dillard University, earning a B.S. in music in 1953.

 Battiste's professional achievements as a producer and arranger for studio, film, stage and television include Sam Cooke's You Send Me, Sonny and Cher's I Got You Babe, Joe Jones'sYou Talk Too Much, Barbara George's I Know and Lee Dorsey's Ya Ya.
 Battiste introduced audiences to New Orleans artist Mac Rebbenack as "Dr. John" and produced his earliest albums.
 Earning six gold records, Battiste spent thirty years in Los Angeles, including fifteen years with Sonny and Cher.
 In 1961, Battiste initiated the first African American musician-owned record label, All For One, better known as AFO Records.
 AFO featured contemporary New Orleans jazz musicians Melvin Lastie, Ellis Marsalis, James Black, Alvin Batiste, Ed Blackwell, Nat Perilliat and Alvin "Red" Tyler.
 In addition to mentoring and tutoring other music professionals and his musical scoring and conducting for film and television, Battiste lectured at several colleges including the University of California, Los Angeles; the University of Southern California; Southern University; Mozartium Music School in Innsbruck, Austria; and Le Torri Montanare in Lancano, Italy.